Finding a Top Financial Advisor Firm in Salt Lake City, Utah

 Smedley Financial Services

 Smedley Financial Services is another firm that’s been around since the early 1980s.
-With $186 million in assets under management, the firm is No. 7 on our list.
-Smedley Financial Services has five advisors and allows clients to open an account if they meet the $25,000 minimum.
+With $224.60 million in assets under management (AUM), the firm is No. 8 on our list.
+Smedley Financial Services has seven advisors and allows clients to open an account if they meet the $25,000 minimum.
 Services offered include financial planning, retirement planning, 401(k) rollovers, Social Security planning and women-oriented wealth management.

 Smedley Financial Services Background